Municipal Grant Programs by Ministry

 - Strategic Transportation Infrastructure Program (STIP)

-Budget 2015 restored funding to this critical program after STIP was unfunded for new projects for the three previous years.
-A total of 35 million in new funding for STIP is now available for 2017-18.
+Budget 2015 restored $100 million in funding to this critical program after STIP was unfunded for new projects for the three previous years.
+Approximately $35 million in new funding for STIP has been approved for 2017-18.

 The government also consulted with municipalities and key stakeholders in spring 2016 to ensure the criteria and application process achieved the most efficient and cost-effective results possible upon reinstatement.